kamsi/irs-search/README.md

 `python get-tax-pdfs.py "Form W-2" 2019-2021`

-You can also pass single year as second param
+You can also pass single year as second param.
 The files are written according to given structure, except I also added pdf directory.
 So a result path to single PDF might look like `pdf/Form W-2`.
 I did not want to clutter the root director.